Ruth-Rot/applicationFG/README.md

 --generic=socket,in,10,127.0.0.1,5400,tcp,playback_small
 --fdm=null

-Several offered options for download the application:
+Offered options to download the application:
 - Use git on the termianl with the command: git clone https://github.com/Noamls123/FG-Application
 - Download the zip for this repository.
-- Launch App0.exe

 After downloading and running the application, load xml and csv files in the MainWindow (as you can see in the picture) and then, press **start**.